apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israel-Hamas war: Israeli strikes in Rafah kill 22, mostly children**
+**Eiyuden Chronicle: Hundred Heroes Review**

-You can read more about it [here](https://apnews.com/article/israel-hamas-war-news-04-21-2024-8c027f2587c2c433d0fde41b63a0e0c3).
+You can read more about it [here](https://www.ign.com/articles/eiyuden-chronicle-hundred-heroes-review).

 ## Requirements
 - Python 3.8